christwentyeight/4CDOS/README.md

 tar -xf 4CDOS.tar.gz
 ```

+- Or Extract the zip file with your GUI

 ## How To Run

 - cd into the directory that contains the 4CDOS.py folder then run: